mikevalenty/mikevalenty.github.io/source/_posts/2010-10-27-automatic-deployment-from-teamcity-using-webdeploy.markdown

 Paste the command line parameters you figured out in Step 3 into the Build Runner configuration in TeamCity:

-{% img /images/posts/teamcity2.jpg %}
+{% img plain /images/posts/teamcity2.jpg %}

 **Step 5:** Configure build dependencies in TeamCity.
 This means the integration tests will only run if the unit tests have passed and so on.

-{% img /images/posts/dep1.jpg %}
+{% img plain /images/posts/dep1.jpg %}

-{% img /images/posts/snap1.jpg %}
+{% img plain /images/posts/snap1.jpg %}

 **Step 6:** Write some code.